nhsconnect/FHIR-NRLS-API/pages/explore/api_interaction_delete.md

 ## Delete Operation ##

+### Delete by *'id'* ###

-The Provider API supports the conditional delete interaction which allows a provider to delete an existing pointer based on the search parameter `_id` which refers to the logical id of the pointer.
+The API supports the conditional delete interaction which allows a provider to delete an existing pointer based on the search parameter `_id` which refers to the logical id of the pointer.
 To accomplish this, the provider issues an HTTP DELETE as shown:

 <div markdown="span" class="alert alert-success" role="alert">
 DELETE [baseUrl]/DocumentReference?_id=[id]</div>